 6.9.2 General Policies

-Nothing in this Section shall restrict the installation or operation of a Micro-Scale Wind Energy Generating System that is mounted directly on the roof of a dwelling or other structure, or a self-supporting pole or tower, and which has a maximum nameplate rating capacity of 10 kilowatts (10 kW).
+Nothing in this Section shall restrict the installation or operation of a Micro-Scale Wind Energy Generating System that is mounted directly on the roof of a dwelling or other structure, or a self-supporting pole or tower, and which has a maximum nameplate rating capacity of 10 3 kilowatts (3 kW). kilowatts (10 kW).

-Wind turbines require a Certificate of Approval an environmental compliance approval (Noise) from the Ministry of the Environment and Climate Change under Section 9 of the Environmental Protection Act unless exempted.
-Moreover, Wind farms Energy Generating Systems and associated wind turbines placed within permit control area will require all necessary permits prior to any construction taking place on the site.
+Wind turbines require a Certificate of Approval an environmental compliance approval (Noise) from the Ministry of the Environment, Conservation and Parks under Section 9 of the Environmental Protection Act unless exempted.
+Moreover, Wind farms Energy Generating Systems and associated wind turbines placed within the Ministry of Transportation’s permit control area will require all necessary permits prior to any construction taking place on the site.
 Wind turbines should be set back a minimum distance measured from the limit of the highway property, equal to the distance of the height of the wind turbine structure plus the length of one blade.

 5.11.3